 Sergei is a talented programmer, and he is comfortable working anywhere in the world.
-He speaks good English, and in general this helps him make contacts with Portuguese people, too.
-Many of his clients work remotely with his husband, but he finds some here through acquaintance.
+He speaks good English, and in general, this helps him make contact with Portuguese people, too.
+Many of his clients work remotely with his husband, but he finds some here through an acquaintance.
 For the first couple of years he worked quite legally, but for himself.
 Now he’s slowly building up his small team.
 Some of his colleagues, by the way, are also from the CIS.
 He is going to open his own LDA.
 This is the kind of closed joint-stock company that is convenient for Portuguese entrepreneurs.

 It is a bit more difficult for me in this respect: I have studied languages both at uni and for general development.
 I am fluent in English and know Spanish, which, by the way, is somewhat similar to Portuguese.
-But the pronunciation is quite different there, and at first it was hard for me not to get confused.
+But the pronunciation is quite different there, and at first, it was hard for me not to get confused.
 Of course, over time you get used to it, and a live language environment is the best teacher.
 But I would still advise immigrants from Russia to learn it at least at the elementary level before moving.
 It’s much easier that way.

 I worked as an accountant in a large Russian company and I know languages, so I found a job in Portugal quickly.
 But I didn’t work long.
-Serezha and I dreamed of a boy, so in the new place I was pregnant after six months.
+Serezha and I dreamed of a boy, so in the new place, I was pregnant after six months.
 By that time he had already started earning good money in Lisbon, so we didn’t have to worry about anything.
 Now I’m on maternity leave and I’m doing what I’ve been missing in my life: all sorts of handicrafts.
 I try to sew on the order of children’s textiles and soft toys for babies.

 Surprisingly, the pay for this kind of handiwork here is not bad.
 In Russia, a friend who was doing almost the same thing complained about the depreciation of her work: clients would try to haggle for such a discount that she could barely make a profit.
-Although I am at the beginning of my big way, but with this I have not yet encountered.
+Although I am at the beginning of my big way, with this I have not yet encountered it.
 Although in any country, of course, there are both good, sincere people and crooks.

 Portugal for children

 Katusha is now in her sixth year, which means that she will soon be going to school.
-There are Russians, Kazakhs and Ukrainians in our neighborhood in Lisbon.
+There are Russians, Kazakhs, and Ukrainians in our neighborhood in Lisbon.
 We go to the same kindergarten with them, so my daughter speaks Russian with some of her peers.
 We are slowly teaching her English, and we all learn Portuguese together.
 Local kids call her in Portuguese: Catarina.
 At first, she was embarrassed, but now she introduces herself to new acquaintances.
 It looks very funny.

 We chose a private kindergarten, there is one nuance: you have to wait for 9 months, and it is better to stand in a queue right after the birth of the child.
 While we both went to work, we had no opportunity to sit with the children myself, and I did not want to hire a nanny.
 As a result both girls go to a private kindergarten, but in different groups: younger and older.
 The daycare center differs little from a domestic one: the same toys, cribs, books, and teachers.